Spectral gaps for a Metropolis-Hastings algorithm in infinite dimensions: Results concerning the sample-path average

 In this section we focus on sample path properties of the pCN algorithm which can be derived from the Wasserstein and the $L_{\mu}^{2}$-spectral gap.
 We prove a strong law of large numbers, a CLT and a bound on the MSE.
 This allows us to quantify the approximation of $\mu(f)$ by

-\subsection{Consequences of the Wasserstein Spectral Gap}
+\subsection{Consequences of the Wasserstein spectral gap}

-The immediate consequences of a Wasserstein spectral gap are weaker than the results from the $L^{2}$-spectral gap because they apply to a smaller class of observables but they hold for the algorithm started at any deterministic point.
+The immediate consequences of a Wasserstein spectral gap are weaker than the results from the $L^{2}$-spectral gap because they apply to a smaller class of observables, but they hold for the algorithm started at any deterministic point.

-\subsubsection{Change to a Proper Metric and Implications for Lipschitz Functionals}
+\subsubsection{Change to a proper metric and implications for Lipschitz functionals}

-For the Wasserstein CLT \citet{cltWasserstein} we need a Wasserstein spectral gap with respect to a metric.
-The reason for this is that the Monge-Kantorovich duality is used for its proof \citet{cltWasserstein}.
-Recall that Theorem \ref{thm:localVaryingBalls} yields a Wasserstein spectral gap for the distance
+For the Wasserstein CLT [\citet{cltWasserstein}] we need a Wasserstein spectral gap with respect to a metric.
+The reason for this is that the Monge--Kantorovich duality is used for its proof \citet{cltWasserstein}.
+Recall that Theorem~\ref{thm:localVaryingBalls} yields a Wasserstein spectral gap for the ``distance''

 Because $\tilde{d}$ does not necessarily satisfy the triangle inequality, we introduce

 It is straightforward to verify that $d^{\prime}$ is a metric by first showing that the expression inside the square root is a metric (triangle inequality is satisfied because of the infimum) and using that a square root of a metric is again a metric.